rpdelaney/l4d2-tourney-rules/legend.md

 I get that these charts aren't super user friendly.
 There's a lot of info and not all of it is relevant.
 If you have questions, let me know and I'll update this post if necessary.

+## Pairings

+This one is a lot simpler, because you can ignore pretty much everything on it except the team names.
+If there is the name of another team across from yours, you're playing vs them in that round.

+If it says "(bye)" or "(not paired)" or anything else of such, you're not playing this round.
+Usually, "(not paired)" is for teams that have been withdrawn from the tournament. "(bye)" is the free win you get if you're the lucky one because we have an uneven number of teams being paired in that round.